 Always be willing to step outside the box and reach for those opportunities.
 They are out there.
 It is just a matter of finding them.
 Be willing to love and accept math because computer science is based on it.

-Thank you, Sulaiman, for applying.
+Thank you, Sulaiman, for applying for the Intertech STEM Scholarship.
 We look forward to hearing about many great things from you in the future!

-Founded in 1991, Intertech delivers software development consulting and IT training to Fortune 500, Government, and Leading Technology institutions.
+Founded in 1991, Intertech delivers software development consulting to Fortune 500, Government, and Leading Technology institutions, along with real-world based corporate education services.
+Whether you are a company looking to partner with a team of technology leaders who provide solutions, mentor staff and add true business value, or a developer interested in working for a company that invests in its employees, we’d like to meet you.
 Learn more about us.
-Whether you are a developer interested in working for a company that invests in its employees or a company looking to partner with a team of technology leaders who provide solutions, mentor staff, and add true business value, we’d like to meet you.